I’ve seen successful SaaS applications online built on every single web programming language that I’ve ever heard of.

 4. Can You Scale It?

-Scaling both the product and the technical team are important considerations.
-Maintaining a great SaaS application is easier with more conservative languages that introduce a lot of “safety nets” and intermediate layers, automated testing frameworks, easy to set up continuous integration environment and so on.
+Scaling both the product and the technical team are an important consideration.
+Maintaining a great SaaS application is easier with more conservative languages that introduce a lot of “safety nets” and intermediate layers, automated testing frameworks, easy to set up continuous integration environment, and so on.
 Other languages are great for rapid prototyping (and scalability) but could be more fragile without a very experienced team.

 This is, by no means, an extensive list of considerations for SaaS applications but it could present a brainstorming path for selecting the right programming language.

 Over the past several years we’ve built 7 Software as a Service product on top of WordPress.
 I’ve presented several times and covered some of the problems that we’ve faced and our approach when building a WP-based SaaS.